TheOdinProject/curriculum/ruby_on_rails/assets_and_navigation/turbo_drive.md

 If the server responds with any other status, Turbo won't be able to handle it and it will appear as though nothing has happened as the page won't update.
 The one thing to keep in mind with this is the HTTP 200 status.
 This is returned when a request has succeeded so it might seem strange at first that Turbo can't handle this type of request.

 The reason is that if you've ever submitted a form and refreshed the page before the POST action completed you get a popup from your browser asking if you want to submit the form again.
-Your browser does this because when you refresh you've actually issued a new request and the server has responded with a 200 status because the request was ok and handled without an error or redirect.Browsers handle this case by offering to submit the form again as a post request for you.
+Your browser does this because when you refresh you've actually issued a new request and the server has responded with a 200 status because the request was ok and handled without an error or redirect.
+Browsers handle this case by offering to submit the form again as a post request for you.
 Because Turbo has intercepted the request you won't get that default browser behaviour and Turbo cannot replicate this and it has two options.

 1. It can either stay on the current URL in your browser; or
 2. It could try and navigate to the action that the form submits to.